kamax-matrix/mxisd/README.md

 After following the specific instructions to create a config file from the sample:
 1. Set the `matrix.domain` value to the domain value used in your Home Server configuration
 2. Set an absolute location for the signing keys using `key.path`
-3. Set a location for the default SQLite persistence using `storage.provider.sqlite.database`
-4. Configure the E-mail invite sender with items starting in `invite.sender.email`
+3. Configure the E-mail invite sender with items starting in `invite.sender.email`

 In case your IS public domain does not match your Matrix domain, see `server.name` and `server.publicUrl` config items.

+## Backends
+### LDAP (AD, Samba, LDAP)
-If you want to use the LDAP backend:
+If you want to use LDAP backend as an Identity store:
 1. Enable it with `ldap.enabled`
 2. Configure connection options using items starting in `ldap.connection`
 3. You may want to valid default values for `ldap.attribute` items

+### SQL (SQLite, PostgreSQL)
+If you want to connect to use a synapse DB (SQLite or PostgreSQL) as Identity store, follow the example config for `sql` config items.

+### REST (Webapps/websites integration)
+If you want to use the REST backend as an Identity store:
+1. Enable it with `rest.enabled`
+2. Configure options starting with `rest` and see the dedicated documentation in `docs/backends/rest.md`

 # Network Discovery
 To allow other federated Identity Server to reach yours, the same algorithm used for Homeservers takes place: